robsontenorio/voltage/README.md

 }
 ```

+### Scan components

+After installing or updating composer dependencies, make sure to scan components again with `Voltage: Scan components` from the command palette.

 ###  Formatting

 - It **does not** deal with formatting.
 - Let **PHP Intelephense** do it for `.blade.php` files.

-### Scan components

-You don't need to do it manually.

-But, just in case, you can scan components again with `Voltage: Scan components` from the command palette.

 # Roadmap
 ### Volt